BrutalDeluxePainting/ArtOfOilPaintingMiniatures/oils-and-mediums.md

 In high-level terms, oxidation is a chemical process where the paint reacts with oxygen in the air to harden.
 Evaporation, on the other hand, is a physical process where the water or solvent in the paint simply evaporates, leaving the pigment and binder behind.

-#### Speeding Up Processes
+### Accelerating Drying Times

-- **Oxidation**: To speed up oxidation in oil paints, you might use a medium that contains driers or alkyd resins, which act as catalysts to accelerate the hardening process.
+- **Oli Paints:** To expedite the drying of oil paints, you can use mediums that incorporate driers (e.g. [Langridge Cobalt Driers](https://langridgecolours.com/cobalt-driers/)) or alkyd mediums (e.g. [W&N Liquin](https://www.winsornewton.com/uk/masterclass/exploring-liquin-mediums/)).
+These additions work to quicken the hardening of the paint.
+Thinning the paint can also help, as the thinner evaporates, speeding up the process.
+A hair dryer can be used to further accelerate the evaporation of thinner.
-- **Evaporation**: In the case of acrylics, miniature painters often use a hair dryer to speed up the evaporation of the water or solvent, thus quickening the drying time.
+- **Acrylics:** For acrylics, employing a hair dryer is a straightforward method to fast-track drying by promoting faster evaporation of water or solvents.

 ### Types of Drying Oils